radhikamattoo/stargazers/README.md

 1. User
   * Username/password
+  * Boolean for if they signed up via Facebook
   * At minimum, there are 2 lists:
     * List of observed exoplanets in NASA archive
     * List of observed exoplanets not in NASA archive